 Where Could F1 in Schools Take You?

 You will register your student team (up to 3 teams per school) to take part in your local Regional Final where they will compete against other teams from your area.
 Regional winners will go through to the UK National Final to compete again against other regional winners for the title of UK National Champions.
 This process is repeated around the world in over 40 countries where National Champions from every country are invited to compete at the World Finals where they will go head to head to become the F1 in Schools World Champions and lift the Bernie Ecclestone F1 in Schools World Champions trophy.
-The 2014-15 challenge reached and exceeded all expectations, with 23 countries producing 47 teams to compete at the 2015 World Finals in Singapore.
-The current World Champions are Union Racing International, a collaboration team from Germany & USA .
-This year, we are expanding further and hope to have even more countries taking part in the 2016 World Finals in Austin Texas, in what will be a spectacular competition.
+The 2015-16 challenge reached and exceeded all expectations, with 23 countries producing 37 teams to compete at the 2016 World Finals in Austin, Texas.
+The current World Champions are Infinite Racing the first team from Greece to receive the title!
+This year, we are expanding further and hope to have even more countries taking part in the 2017 World Finals in Malaysia, in what will be a spectacular competition.

 How Do You Get Involved?